Can this unit burn wood?

 What does this unit cost?

 Please refer to the product listing on our website.
-Remember MSRP is never set in stone, just a ballpark.
+Legacy Stoves sells through authorized dealers, all pricing is suggested retail.

 Do you sell direct?